ares466/aws-notes/devops-pro/CLOUDFORMATION.md

 ## Stack Policy

 The Stack Policy is the IAM style policy statement which governs which resources in the stack can be changed and who is authorized to change them.

+# SAM

+The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
+With just a few lines per resource, you can define the application you want and model it using YAML.

+During deployment, SAM transforms and expands the SAM syntax into AWS CloudFormation syntax, enabling you to build serverless applications faster.

+SAM CLI provides a Lambda-like execution environment that lets you locally build, test, and debug applications defined by SAM templates or through the AWS Cloud Development Kit (CDK).
+You can also use the SAM CLI to deploy your applications to AWS, or create secure continuous integration and deployment (CI/CD) pipelines that follow best practices and integrate with AWS' native and third party CI/CD systems.

+## Deployment Preference

+The `DeploymentPreference` specifies the configuration to enable gradual Lambda deployments.

+- `Linear10PercentEvery10Minutes` - In the Linear deployment preference type, traffic is shifted in equal increments with an equal number of minutes between each increment.
+- `Canary10Percent10Minutes` - In the Canary deployment preference type, a percentage of traffic is shifted to the new Lambda version for the specified number of minutes.
+After the initial duration expires, all traffic is shifted to the new version.